dozzie/seismometer-toolbox/doc/commandline/dumbprobe.rst

 *********

-DumbProbe is a simple tool that checks whether all the services defined in its config are healthy and submits the results of the checks to Panopticon.
+DumbProbe is a simple tool that checks whether all the services defined in its config are healthy and submits the results of the checks to Seismometer.

 The checks can be defined as calls to `Monitoring Plugins
 <https://www.monitoring-plugins.org/>`_.